django-hijack/django-hijack/docs/configuration.md

 Django Hijack will use a Bootstrap notification bar that does not overlap with the default navbar.

 ## Disabling the notification bar
-You may temporarily disable the notification bar by setting `HIJACK_DISPLAY_WARNING = False`.
+You can temporarily disable the notification bar by setting `HIJACK_DISPLAY_WARNING = False`.

 # Permissions
 By default, only superusers are allowed to hijack other users.